rackerlabs/docs-cloud-load-balancers/rst/dev-guide/general-api-info/limits.rst

 | ACCESS_LIST_LIMIT  | Total number of network items that can be added to a load balancer.    | 100     |
 +--------------------+------------------------------------------------------------------------+---------+

-:ref:`Determine limits programmatically <clb-dg-api-info-limits-determine>` to find your current account settings for these limits.
+:ref:`Determine limits programmatically <determine-limits>` to find your current account settings for these limits.

-.. _clb-dg-api-info-limits-determine:
+.. _determine-limits:

 Determine limits programmatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~